 Light side dishes

-If you're looking for something lighter, check out this chicken flautas recipe to make a deliciously creamy avocado crema.
-Or for something with added flavor and crunch, our Mexican bruschetta and cheese quesadilla with pico de gallo are great options.
+If you're looking for something with added flavor and crunch, our cheese quesadilla with pico de gallo is a great option.

 🙋 Frequently asked questions

 Why are my fried tacos greasy?